To place an advertisement on my site or find out information about rates and placement, please visit Beacon Ads here.

 Get in Touch

-I do ask for your grace and understanding when it comes to replies – some weeks are busier than others, but I promise I read every single word, even if a reply is shorter in length or longer arriving than I’d prefer.
+I do ask for your grace and understanding when it comes to replies – some weeks or seasons are busier than others, but I promise I read every single word, even if a reply is shorter in length or longer in arriving than I’d prefer.
 Thank you.

 I cannot respond to PR pitches at this time.
 I’m not accepting unsolicited book reviews.